TheStig294/100-more-randomats-pack-2/README.md

 The/A detective has a 50% chance to secretly be turned into a traitor.\
 \
 _ttt_randomat_dsuspicious_ - Default: 1 - Whether this randomat is enabled
+## Yay!
+Turns someone into a clown and someone else into a jester.
+Whenever someone dies everyone makes a clown activation sound and sprays confetti.\
+\
+_ttt_randomat_yay_ - Default: 1 - Whether this randomat is enabled